 Progent's Consulting Services for Microsoft Technology

-For organizations of all sizes in the San Francisco region or elsewhere in the U.S., Progent's Microsoft-certified consultants can provide low-cost remote network help and professional consulting support for the whole array of Microsoft .NET Enterprise Servers.
-Progent can provide Windows Server 2019 migration expertise, Windows Server 2016 hybrid cloud solutions, Microsoft Windows Server 2012 R2 planning help, Windows Server 2008 R2 consulting, and Microsoft Windows Server 2003 technical support.
-Progent's migration, installation, update, and support services include system architecture, configuration, and administration help for
+For businesses of all sizes anywhere in the United States, Progent's Microsoft-authorized experts can provide low-cost remote network assistance and professional consulting services for the whole array of Microsoft .NET Enterprise Servers.
+Progent can deliver Windows Server 2019 migration consulting, Windows Server 2016 hybrid cloud integration, Windows Server 2012 R2 planning support, Microsoft Windows 2008 Server expertise, and Microsoft Windows Server 2003 technical support.
+Progent's planning, installation, optimization, and consulting services cover network design, configuration, and management outsourcing for

 project analysis and documentation, on-site and remote